prominence-eosc/docs/notebooks.md

 ```
 As usual, you will be asked to visit a web page in your browser to authenticate.

-Contruct the JSON job description.
+Construct the JSON job description.
 In this example we use OSPRay to render an image:
 ```python
 # Required resources
 resources = {